csci-182/fall2022/pages/_assignments/tutorial12.md

 A few notes:
 * You are strongly encouraged to start working on this tutorial before Friday, to get the most out of it.
-* To get credit for this tutorial, you must successfully complete at least half of the exercises below.
+* To get credit for this tutorial, you must successfully complete **at least half of the exercises below**.
 * Please download the starter files and save them in your `csci185/tutorials` folder:

 <a href="/fall2022/course-files/tutorials/tutorial12.zip" class="nu-button">Download Tutorial Files <i class="fas fa-download"></i></a>